pittcsc/Documents/Constitution.md

 The Project Coordinator is responsible for organizing and managing club projects, facilitating personal and small group projects among members, and bringing Open Source or other external projects to Pitt CSC's attention.
 He or she will work with the Event Coordinator to plan relevant activities, and with the President and/or Vice President when interacting with open source or other external groups/projects.
 He or she will also directly survey and work with the membership to aid in planning, development, and deployment of club projects.

-### Lord Protector

-The Lord Protector is an honorary position for a former Pitt CSC officer, appointed by a vote of all former officers who maintain student status.

 ## XIV) Election of Officers

 Elections will be held in each Spring semester to determine the officers for the proceeding Fall and Spring terms.